nus-cs2113-AY2324S2/ip/docs/README.md

 ## Quick Start
 1. Ensure you have Java `11` or above installed in your Computer.
-2. Download the latest `schmidt.jar` from [here](https://github.com/mihirheda02/ip/releases)
+2. Download the latest `ip.jar` from [here](https://github.com/mihirheda02/ip/releases)
 3. Copy the file to the folder you want to use as the home folder for your Schmidt.
-4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
+4. Open a terminal and navigate to the folder where `ip.jar` is located.
+5. Run the command `java -jar ip.jar` to start the application.
+The application should start and the following output should be displayed:
    ```
     ░██████╗░█████╗░██╗░░██╗███╗░░░███╗██╗██████╗░████████╗
     ██╔════╝██╔══██╗██║░░██║████╗░████║██║██╔══██╗╚══██╔══╝